Dennis Quaid: 2003–present: Established actor

 Quaid returned to television, portraying U.S. President Bill Clinton alongside Michael Sheen as Tony Blair and Hope Davis as Hillary Clinton, in the HBO film The Special Relationship (2009).
 He received acclaim as well as nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie as well as a Golden Globe Award and a Screen Actors Guild Award.
 In 2012 and 2013, Quaid played Sheriff Ralph Lamb in the CBS TV drama series Vegas.
 In 2015, he made guest appearances playing Lucky Luciano in Drunk History and a chief and a judge in Inside Amy Schumer.
 From 2015 to 2016, Quaid played Samuel Brukner in the Crackle series The Art of More.
 He played Michael Lennox in the British series Fortitude in 2017, and Wade Blackwood in the Amazon Prime legal series Goliath in 2019.

 In 2017, Quaid starred in A Dog's Purpose as Ethan Montgomery, billed as "a celebration of the special connection between humans and their dogs."
 The following year, Quaid starred in I Can Only Imagine, where he played Arthur Millard, the father of singer and songwriter Bart Millard, and Kin, where he plays Hal, the father of the film's two protagonists.
 In 2019, Quaid portrayed Vice Admiral William 'Bull' Halsey in the war drama Midway.
 In 2022, he voiced a leading role in the Walt Disney Animated film Strange World.
 In 2023, Quaid starred in the sports drama The Hill (2023).

-In March 2018, it was confirmed by director Sean McNamara that Quaid would portray President Ronald Reagan in a biopic, titled Reagan, the second time Quaid has portrayed a U.S. president.
-The film was slated to have a summer 2019 release; however, in May 2020 it was still in pre-production and was scheduled to begin filming, but was stopped and postponed due to the COVID-19 pandemic.
+In June 2024, Quaid began hosting the series Holy Marvels With Dennis Quaid on the History Channel.
+He portrayed President Ronald Reagan in a biopic, titled Reagan, the second time Quaid has portrayed a U.S. president.
+The film was slated to have a summer 2019 release; however, in May 2020 it was still in pre-production and was scheduled to begin filming, but was postponed due to the COVID-19 pandemic.
 The film was released in theaters on August 30, 2024.
 The same year, Quaid starred alongside Demi Moore and Margaret Qualley in the body horror film The Substance, in which he portrays a sleazy television studio executive named Harvey.
+In April 2026, it was reported that Quaid would star in AMC's upcoming drama Thunder Road as stock car driver Duane Whitlock.